Gman-Superfly/AKIRA/foundations/parallels/RADAR_ARRAY.md

 ## Document Purpose

-This document demonstrates how Action Quanta (AQ) manifest in **radar array signal processing** - a concrete physical domain where the principles of irreducible action primitives, composition, and task-relative meaning become tangible.
+This document demonstrates how Action Quanta (AQ) manifest in **radar array signal processing**, a concrete physical domain where the principles of irreducible action primitives, composition, and task-relative meaning become tangible.
 Radar provides an excellent parallel to AKIRA because it involves spectral decomposition, phase relationships, and the crystallization of actionable patterns from noisy signals.

 ---